FairwindsOps/saffire/DESIGN.md

 # POC Design and CRD Organization

+## Intended Use

+The current intent is that an `alternateImageSource` will be deployed alongside an application.
+This will specify the possible alternate iamges for that application's pods.

 ## CRD

-The POC or alpha version of Kuiper has the following CRD Structure for `alternateImageSource`:
+The POC or alpha version of Kuiper has the following CRD Structure for `alternateImageSource` (AIS for short):

 ```
 spec: